Are you a property owner looking to hire the right commercial leasing team for your property?

 Leasing & Negotiations

-During the initial stage of the leasing process, a tenant rep broker will submit a request for proposal (RFP) on behalf of their client.
-In this RFP they will ask you, the landlord, to outline lease terms you are willing to offer in a proposal.
+During the leasing process’s initial stage, a tenant representative broker will submit a Request for Proposal (RFP) on behalf of their client.
+The RFP seeks input from you, as the landlord, regarding proposed lease terms.

-The initial proposal will not bind either party.
-It will address the details of a potential lease such as timing, rental rate, tenant improvement amount, etc. Your broker’s goal is to negotiate the most favorable terms for you while minimizing potential risk.
+It is important to note that the initial proposal does not legally bind either party.
+It serves as a platform to discuss potential lease details, including timing, rental rate, tenant improvement amount, and more.
+Your broker’s objective is to negotiate favorable terms on your behalf while minimizing associated risks.

 Underwriting Acquisitions

-An experienced landlord broker will have access to proprietary information as well as prior and current lease rates.
-This can help provide a holistic evaluation of the property to make the most informed decisions possible.
+An adept landlord broker possesses access to proprietary data, including historical and current lease rates.
+This enables a comprehensive evaluation of the property, empowering you to make well-informed decisions.

 AQUILA Pro Tip